TUDelft-IMAP-IGS/IGS-BRKGA/README.md

 solved by:

 1. defining a decoder that maps a random-key chromosome to a solution
-2. defining preference functions and objective bounds for each objective
+2. defining preference functions and objective bounds for each stakeholder for each objective
 3. configuring stakeholder weights and preference shapes
 4. constructing an `IGSBRKGA` instance and passing it to `pymoo_minimize`